 “Collision Theory is hard book to categorize—part ghost story, part slacker comedy, part grief chronicle—but an easy one to enjoy.
 Adrian Todd Zuniga’s first novel is creepy, funny, and full of dark surprises.”

 “Adrian Todd Zuniga has written sensitive and offbeat debut novel that veers between the absurdities specific to being a young man finding his way in a confusing world and the gut punches that every person with a sick or dying parent will recognize as universal.
 Fast paced and filled with surprises, I loved it."

 "Adrian Todd Zuniga is a brilliant human, a huge book nerd, and, I'm pleased to report, a wonderfully talented writer.
 A great storyteller onstage and off, he's finally given us a novel.
 Beautiful, funny, and weird, it's a damn good read."

 "Fast-paced, intense, and emotional, Zuniga delivers a breakneck debut."

 Adrian Todd Zuniga is the author of the debut novel, Collision Theory (Rare Bird Books, 2018), a Foreword Indies Finalist for Fiction and a St. Louis Post-Dispatch best seller.
 He's the host/creator/CCO of Literary Death Match (now featured in over 60 cities worldwide) and host of LDM Book Report on YouTube.
 A WGA Award-nominated screenwriter, he co-wrote Madden NFL 18’s interactive movie LONGSHOT and the sequel LONGSHOT: Homecoming (EA Sports).
 His short fiction has been featured in Gopher Illustrated and Stymie, and online at Lost Magazine and McSweeney’s.
-He lives between London and Los Angeles.
+He lives in Los Angeles.